-Repeat after me…HIIT Better than Cardio…HIIT Better than Cardio…HIIT Better than Cardio….HIIT Better than Cardio….HIIT Better than Cardio
+Repeat after me…HIIT is Better than Cardio…HIIT is Better than Cardio…HIIT is Better than Cardio….HIIT is Better than Cardio….HIIT is Better than Cardio…

 Personally, I love HIIT because…

 - it works really, really well to help my clients get fit really, really fast,